 Unfortunately, eye allergies are not only frustrating but can cause long-term cosmetic eye issues.
 The most common cosmetic effects are bags under the eyes and wrinkling of the skin underneath and on the sides of the eyes.
 Read on as Drs.
 Cohen and Swartz, both oculoplastic and cosmetic surgeons, share how to manage ocular allergies and discuss the range of cosmetic treatment options available.

 The first step is to get control of your ocular allergies.
 There are several very good prescriptions as well as over the counter simple antihistamine/mast cell stabilizer eye drops.
-However, not all allergy drops are created equal, so it is important to work with your eye doctor on selecting the right one for you.
+However, not all allergy drops are created equal, so it is essential to work with your eye doctor on selecting the right one for you.

 If ocular allergies are left untreated, the allergies cause chronic inflammation, which is what causes eye puffiness.
 Over time, this puffiness causes the fragile eyelid tissue to stretch, leading to bags, wrinkles, and dark circles.
 This is why it is so important to correct ocular allergies before this occurs or becomes worse.